 The ethnic diversity of Marin's population is low but is increasing.
-In 1990 88.7 percent of the population was white and 11.3 percent was African American, Asian, Pacific Islander, or other races.
+In 1990 88.7-percent% of the population was white and 11.3-percent% was African American, Asian, Pacific Islander, or other races.

-People of Hispanic origin (who may be of any racial group) comprised 7.8 percent of the population.
-According to the 2000 census, the non-white population increased to 16 percent on the Hispanic population to 11.1 percent.
-The white population was 84 percent.
+People of Hispanic origin (who may be of any racial group) comprised 7.8-percent% of the population.
+According to the 2000 census, the non-white population increased to 16-percent% and the Hispanic population to 11.1-percent%.
+The white population was 84-percent%.